rbirkaur23/lambdafunction/README.md

 # lambdafunction
-A lambda function that returns square of elements
+A lambda function that returns square of elements in the list.